Cave Life of Wales

 TICKS The most common tick on bats is Ixodes vespertilionis, the female lives on the blood of the bat and is closely associated with caves.

-PAUROPODA are tiny, blind creatures similar in shape to centipedes that are generally found in soil feeding on dead plant matter.
+The Pauropoda ‘small feet’ are tiny (1mm), blind creatures similar in shape to centipedes with 9-11 pairs of legs that are generally found in soil feeding on dead plant matter.
+They look a bit like springtails but if you blow on them they run quickly backwards.
+They are thought to be scavengers.
 Although there are no records from Welsh caves there are cave records from elsewhere in the country and they might be found in accumulations of detritus in the threshold zone.

-SYMPYLA are slightly larger centipede-like white organisms that also live on dead plant matter in soil.
+The Symphyla are slightly larger (still under 1cm) blind, white centipede-like organisms that also live on dead plant matter in soilJuveniles have six pairs of legs, but over a lifetime of several years they add an additional pair at each moult, so that the adult instar has twelve pairs of legs.
 Scutigerella causeyae has been recorded from Ogof y Ci.
 Symphylella isabellae has been found in Guzzle Hole, elsewhere in the country it has been found far into the dark zone.

 Copyright © 2007